abzu-ai/QLattice-clinical-omics/README.md

 ### QLattice tutorial

-To help new users, we include include in this README a tutorial on how to train QLattice models using feyn 3.
+We include include in this README a tutorial on how to train QLattice models using feyn 3.
 Its Jupyter notebook can be found in the `notebooks` folder of this repository.

 Other tutorials can be found in the [Feyn+QLattice documentation page](https://docs.abzu.ai/docs/tutorials/python/covid_mrna.html).